Lemaf/grunt-jade-usemin/README.md

 ## failOnMissingSource
 **Boolean** `Default: false`

-Should task fail if there are missing source files in the `jade`.
+Should task fail if there are missing source files in the `pug`.
 If `false` there will only be a warning.

 #### targetPrefix
 **String** `Default: ''`